 Trends can be fun, especially when they open our eyes to fresh ways of doing things.
 We hope you’re inspired by one or all of these text mask trends to create beautiful blog headers, pins, web graphics, cards, t-shirts, and whatever else your brain can cook up.
 If you can’t be a masked superhero, masked text is a pretty good compromise.

-Get your creative juices flowing with Royale—not to mention your creative coffees, smoothies, and/or ovaltines:
+Get your creative juices flowing with Premium—not to mention your creative coffees, smoothies, and/or ovaltines: